phyloref/phyx.js/tutorial/Introduction to phyx.js.md

 ### Converting a Phyx document into OWL

-A Phyx document can be converted into OWL by using the `PhyxWrapper` to wrap the entire Phyx document.
+A Phyx document (which is in JSON-LD format) can be converted into OWL/RDF in the form of [N-Quads](https://www.w3.org/TR/n-quads/) by using the `PhyxWrapper` to wrap the entire Phyx document.
 A base URL can be specified.

 ```javascript